Vyral/base-template/_posts/2022-07-01-our-list-of-affordable-places-in-charleston.md

 Most people assume that Charleston, South Carolina, is one of the most expensive cities in the state.
 If you plan on living here, I have good news.
 There are some very affordable areas in Charleston you can move to:

 **1\.
 North Charleston.** In terms of employment, North Charleston offers an easy commute to the other areas in the city.
-It’s also an ideal location if you work from home.
-From visiting the Park Circle to going to restaurants, it’s a walkable community where you can enjoy fun activities with family and friends.&nbsp;
+If you plan on living here, I have good news: There are some very affordable areas in Charleston.&nbsp;

 **2\.
 Summerville.** Summerville has an average sale price of $383,000 for a single-family detached home.
 Many families who live here consider it to be a friendly neighborhood.
 People also choose to retire in Summerville because of its affordability.